Back to blog

 Here are the criteria I’ve used for evaluating the leading research API picks:

-Below is the full list of search APIs for agents evaluated in this article, along with the key details on each.
+Below is the full list evaluated in this article, along with the key details on each.

 1. Coresignal – best for B2B agent intelligence

-- Data coverage: over 4.5 billion company, employee, and job posting data records
+• Data coverage: 4.5 billion+ company, employee, and job posting records

 Agentic fit